Four-acceleration

 potentials.
 For example, the particles can have the spin and magnetic moment,

-potential of the electromagnetic field.
-In this case,
+of electromagnetic field.
+In this case, the

-the four-potential of the acceleration field
+four-potential of acceleration field

 is no longer equal to the particle’s

-four-velocity .
+.
 Instead of the four-acceleration, the

-mixed indices defines the density of the four-force: [6]
+indices defines density of four-force: [7]

 From the foregoing we can see that if the

-four-velocity in the matter is not initially specified, it should be found from
+four-velocity in matter is not initially specified, it should be found from the

 From comparison of (5) and (3) it follows that the four-acceleration

-approximation as follows:
+as follows:

 In this expression, the four-acceleration depends on

-on the four-potential of the acceleration field as a function of
+of acceleration field as a function of

-the covariant theory of gravitation, the described above order of calculating
+covariant theory of gravitation, the described above order of calculating the

-four-acceleration are included in the metric, which changes both the equation
+included in metric, which changes both the equation for the metric and the

-for the metric and the equation of motion.
+equation of motion.

 See also